isarodas10/master-thesis/README.md

 > 🕐 **Timeline Note:** The original analysis was conducted in **2021** as part of my master's thesis research.
 This repository was organized and documented for public showcase in **October 2025**.
 The original analysis code is preserved in the `original_code/` directory.

+> ⚠️ **DATA PRIVACY DISCLAIMER:** The original research data contains sensitive information about adolescent participants and cannot be publicly shared.
+The Jupyter notebooks in this repository have been configured to run with **simulated data** for demonstration purposes.
+The analytical methods, code structure, and documentation accurately reflect the original 2021 thesis methodology, but the **specific numerical results shown in the notebook outputs are from simulated data and do not represent the actual research findings**.
+For the actual thesis results and conclusions, please refer to the thesis document (`Individual Attributes and Social Network Predictors for Sexual Behaviour Pro les Among Adolescents in a Rural Area.pdf`) and the defense presentation (`Presentation_Spanish.pdf`).

 ---

 ## 📋 Abstract